-If sleeping in the airport does not appeal to you, there are hotels near Ezeiza airport with shuttle service:
+If sleeping in the airport sounds like a nightmare, there are hotels near Ezeiza Airport that provide a airport shuttle:

-To see more options there is a list of hotels near Ezeiza Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+For more options, visit Tripadvisor to see a list of hotels near Ezeiza Airport that can be sorted by price, distance, traveller rating and popularity.

 Free WiFi is available at Ezeiza Airport.
 Connect to the “AA_2000” Network.